relay-tools/relay-hooks/README.md

 * why use relay-hooks?

-It is a stable library and none of its dependencies is experimental and it allows you to immediately use react hooks with relay-runtime and it is designed for easy migration to react-relay hooks.
+It is a stable library and none of its dependencies are experimental and it allows you to immediately use react hooks with relay-runtime and it is designed for easy migration to react-relay hooks.

 It is a light library and compatible with react-relay